-Here are three important bits of news on deals I have posted this week.
+Here are two important bits of news on deals I have covered this week.

 Flying Blue offer is valid until 28 February, 2013 and is only valid for Danish residents

 The alternative versions restrict it to Norwegian, Swedish and Finnish residents.

 So, you now have two options if you want to take part.

 1. Find a friend who lives in Denmark, Norway, Sweden or Finland who will let you use their address

 2. Use this rather cheeky method which I outlined in my original post: